 Health Benefits of Grass Fed Beef

-Beef in general already contains certain nutrients that are good for your body.
-However, grass fed beef goes above and beyond because it is simply more nutritious, possessing these important components:4
+Regular beef already contains certain nutrients that are beneficial to you.
+However, grass fed beef goes above and beyond in terms of nutrition, possessing these important components:

-Grass fed beef’s benefits do not end with its high nutritional content.
-If you’re still not convinced why beef from grass fed cows is better, take note of these key points:
+The benefits of grass fed beef do not end with its high nutritional content.
+If you're still not convinced why beef from grass fed cows is better, take note of these key points:

-Meanwhile, cows in profit-hungry CAFOs are fattened for slaughter by being fed artificial diets that contained grains, corn, soy,5 growth-promoting drugs and antibiotics.
-Eventually, this diet altered the bacterial balance and composition in the animal’s gut, resulting in meat that’s tainted with potentially health-damaging bacteria.
+Meanwhile, cows in profit-hungry CAFOs are fattened for slaughter by being fed artificial diets that contained grains, corn, soy, growth-promoting drugs and antibiotics.
+Eventually, this diet alters the bacterial balance and composition in the animal's gut, resulting in meat that's tainted with potentially health-damaging bacteria.11

-- Fewer amounts of bacteria: Overcrowding of cows in CAFOs is a very common situation that may lead to increased bacterial contamination.
-Samples of CAFO-grown beef revealed traces of antibiotic-resistant bacteria that may have contributed to the increasing number of antibiotic-resistant disease cases being reported.
+- Lower risk of bacterial infections — Overcrowding of cows in CAFOs is a very common situation that may lead to increased bacterial contamination.
+Samples of CAFO-grown beef revealed traces of antibiotic-resistant bacteria that may have contributed to the increasing number of antibiotic-resistant disease cases being reported.12

 The beef also underwent secondary testing to check if the bacteria in meat were resistant to antibiotics used in human medicine.
-The results showed that:6,7
+The results showed that:14

 - All of the ground beef samples contained bacteria linked to fecal contamination (enterococcus and/or nontoxin-producing E. coli).
 These can lead to blood or urinary tract infections in humans.

-- Nearly 20 percent of the samples contained Clostridium perfringens that’s responsible for nearly a million food poisoning cases in the U.S. annually.
+- Nearly 20% of the samples contained Clostridium perfringens, which is responsible for nearly a million food poisoning cases in the U.S. annually.

-- Ten percent of the samples had a toxin-producing strain of Staphylococcus aureus, which unfortunately, cannot be destroyed even with thorough cooking.
+- 10% of the samples had a toxin-producing strain of Staphylococcus aureus, which unfortunately, cannot be destroyed even with thorough cooking.

-- One percent of the samples contained salmonella that causes an estimated 1.2 million illnesses and 450 deaths in the U.S. per year.
+- 1% of the samples contained salmonella that causes an estimated 1.2 million illnesses and 450 deaths in the U.S. per year.

-Take a look at this chart to find out more about grass fed beef’s nutritional value:10
+Take a look at this chart to learn more about grass fed beef's nutritional value:16

 Grass Fed Beef Nutrition Facts